yl656/ECE4960/Labs/Lab10.md

 # Objective

-The objective of this lab is to perform navigation from a random start point to a random end point by combining Bug algorithms (and other local/global algorithms) for path planning and and Bayes/odomtery for localization.
+The objective of this lab is to perform navigation from a random start point to a random end point by combining algorithms for path planning and and Bayes/odomtery for localization.
 As described in my lab 9 report, the restrictions in my apartment hinders the accuracy of my localization, therefore I decided to do this lab completely in the virtual simulator and create a much more interesting geometry that hopefully increases the accuracy of my Bayes filter.

 # Simulation